marcelacardenas/spotifymachinelearning/README.md

 Popularity - The higher the value the more popular the song is. <br />
 Rnd - A randon number.
 Sort by this column to shuffle your playlist. <br />

-Choosing the right estimator: Classification (Category - Labeled Data): Predictive model: Like or Dislike a song (Score: 70/30) <br />
+Choosing the right estimator: Classification (Category - Labeled Data): <br />
+Predictive model: Like or Dislike a song (Score: 70/30) <br />
-Model : Logistic Regression - Score: 86% <br />
+- Model : Logistic Regression - Score: 86% <br />
-Random Forest Classifier - Score: 89% <br />
+- Random Forest Classifier - Score: 89% <br />
-XGBOOST - Score:90% <br />
+- XGBOOST - Score:90% <br />

 Tools an Python Libraries used:<br />
 - Spotify API<br />